Why choose an open source headless CMS?

 An open source headless CMS uses APIs to send content to any device or touchpoint.
 This is unlike a traditional CMS, which is tightly coupled to templates or themes that can only be displayed on desktop and mobile browsers.

 An open source headless CMS has much of the same functionality as a proprietary headless offering, while also enjoying several advantages.
-These advantages can reduce downtime, improve ease of use, and cut down on internal costs.
+These headless CMS features can reduce downtime, improve ease of use, and cut down on internal costs.

 (Like to dive deeper into headless CMS?
 Check out my blog post on what is a headless CMS.)